WHAT QUESTIONS SHOULD I ASK MY CONSULTANT?

-To help ensure that, prior to your surgery, you are as fully informed about reconstruction as possible, it is vital that you speak to your consultant.
+To help ensure that, prior to your surgery, you are as fully informed about reconstruction as possible, it is important that you speak to your consultant.

 - Am I a good candidate for breast reconstruction?